 The estimated project cost is $8 million.

-Why are the lines going overhead instead of underground?
+Why will Tacoma Power place the lines overhead instead of underground?

-Transmission lines are not typically placed underground because of the significant increase in cost.
-In this case, the cost would be five to 10 times more than overhead lines.
+The utility doesn't typically place transmission lines underground because of the significant increase in cost.
+In this case, underground lines would cost five to 10 times more than overhead lines.